burkkyy/HopEngine/doc/specifications.md

 4. The vertical distance between the bottom of the window and the bottom of the text box.
 5. The colour of the text to be displayed.

+#### Sound (class)

+A Sound class object represents a sound file and allows it to be played repeatedly.

+> *Sound death_sound("you_died.wav");*

+Will create a sound object correlated to the file you_died.wav located at /sounds/you_died.wav when navigated from the project root directory.

-#### void btn_A() (function)
+#### void Engine::bind(const char* key name,void (*Ptr)()) (function)

-A series of functions will be called when a bound button is pressed by the user.
-From within these functions, the user-programmer can handle the registered input as they wish.
+This function will bind a key to a previously-defined void function.
+When the supplied key is pressed, the provided function is called.
+This function makes use of a function pointer, which is supplied as the second argument of this function.

+> *game_engine.bind("ENTER", Jump);*

+Will cause a previously declared void function with no parameters called *Jump* to be called when the player inputs the enter key.

-#### void play_sound (function)
+#### void Engine::play_sound(Sound) (function)

-play_sound is a function that will play an audio file located within the designated asset directory by specifying the file name.
-For example:
+play_sound is a member function of Engine that plays a previously created sound file.

-> *play_sound("sound_1.wav");*
+> *game_engine.play_sound(mySound);*

-Will play the sound file *sound_1.wav* from the directory *assets/sound* if such a file exists in that directory.
+Will play the sound file associated with the mySound object if such a file exists in assets/sound.
 ## Target Users and Scenarios

 The target user for Hop Engine is an aspiring programmer with some experience with the C++ programming language.
 In the context of VIU, we hope our library would be accessible to a second-year computer science student.
 Such a user would likely be comfortable writing code for command-line applications, but may have little experience creating more complex development environments or using non-standard libraries.